 I recently had the privilege of attending a concert by the Silk Road Ensemble

 which is comprised of over 60 musicians from 24 different countries.
-On Saturday night at Hill Auditorium, Yo-Yo Ma, Cristina Pato, and thirteen other members gave a whirlwind performance that took my breath away.
+On Saturday night at Hill Auditorium, I heard Yo-Yo Ma, Cristina Pato, and thirteen other members give a whirlwind performance that took my breath away.

 Using such varied instruments such as the cello, the gaita (a sort of Spanish bagpipe), the piano, tabla, and the human voice, they cooked up a multicultural mix of musical sounds and styles.